MicrosoftDocs/entra-docs/docs/external-id/customers/tutorial-web-app-dotnet-sign-in-prepare-app.md

 ---
-title: Tutorial - Prepare an ASP.NETCore web app for authentication in a customer tenant
+title: Tutorial - Prepare an ASP.NET Core web app for authentication in a customer tenant
 description: Learn how to prepare an ASP.NET Core web app for authentication with your Microsoft Entra ID for customers tenant.

 author: cilwerner